 - the environment - eg pollutants such as dioxins

-- do not pose a risk a risk to the health of consumers when used in line with the prescribed conditions of use
+- do not pose a risk to the health of consumers when used in line with the prescribed conditions of use

 Natural components of plants may also be toxic - such as glycoalkaloids in potatoes.
 Some may be harmful if not cooked properly - for example lectins in pulses.